 Camping is typically a drive up and unload kind of activity, so the weight and packed size of your gear isn’t always the number one consideration.
 And in choosing your camping gear, it’s almost always worth taking the more comfortable and durable route rather than the lightest or most compressible.
 That said, if you don’t have a whole lot of extra space in your rig (or home for long-term storage), it’s worth checking the specs before buying a massive camp bed.
 For example, the HEST Sleep System Sleeping Pad measures 14 x 25 inches and weighs a whopping 26 pounds.
-At the other end of the spectrum are crossover car camping and backpacking options like Nemo's Quasar 3D (2 lbs.
-1 oz. with a 9 x 5.5-in. packed size) and Sea to Summit's Camp SI (1 lb.
-11 oz. and 13 x 6.5 in.).
+At the other end of the spectrum are crossover car camping and backpacking options like NEMO's Quasar 3D (2 lbs.
+1 oz. with a 9 x 5.5-in. packed size) and Sea to Summit's Camp SI (2 lbs.
+7 oz. and 8 x 13.5 in. for the Rectangular Wide model).
 The sweet spot for comfort, durability, and practicality is somewhere in between for most campers.

 A final camping mattress consideration is how and where you’ll be storing it between trips.
 To maximize lifespan, it’s best to leave your self-inflating pad unrolled and with the valves open.
 This can create some challenges with a huge mattress like the Exped MegaMat Duo 10, but one possible location is storing it under a bed (provided you have the space).
 If you must leave a self-inflating pad rolled up in its bag, try to do your best to occasionally let it self-inflate to avoid long-term damage to the open-cell foam.
 Air mats are easier: When finished, open the valve, release all the air, and keep it in a storage sack to avoid accidental punctures.
 Finally, closed-cell foam pads require the least attention, although you’ll want to be sure not to leave any heavy objects on top of them to compress the material.